Seaton, Texas

-Seaton is an unincorporated community in Bell County, Texas, with an estimated population of 60 as of 2000.
+Seaton is an unincorporated community in Bell County, Texas, United States, with an estimated population of 60 as of 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

 The community was first recognized when Czech families settled in the area in 1881.
 It had a store and a saloon when the town applied for a post office in 1891.
 It was given the name Seaton, which accordingly was not named after any settlers.
-17 people were living in Seaton in 1896 and had a cotton gin as well.
+Seventeen people were living in Seaton in 1896 and the community had a cotton gin as well.
 A Czech Brethren church was established in 1906.
 The post office closed in 1907.
-The population reached 55 in about 1933 with three businesses and peaked at 80 right before 1950 with a church, five businesses, and a community park.
+The population reached 55 circa 1933, with three businesses and peaked at 80 right before 1950 with a church, five businesses, and a community park.
 All businesses closed by the 1960s.
-The population went down to 60 in 2000.
+The population declined to 60 in 2000.

 Geography

 Seaton is located at the intersection of Farm-to-Market roads 53 and 2086, 8 mi east of Temple in eastern Bell County.